ScanMountGoat/tegra_swizzle/swizzle.md

 For deswizzling in the general case, the problem of `I` and `O` having a different number of elements can be solved by considering the elements of `I`.
 Rather than mapping swizzled addresses to linear addresses, we can map linear addresses to swizzled addresses since each linear address has a corresponding swizzled address since `S` is injective.
 This means the function `S` can be reused to perform both swizzling and deswizzling by swapping the input addresses.
 In this case, the swizzling and deswizzling only requires a single allocation for the output.

 This means that only the swizzle function `S` needs to be defined.
-In the general case, this transformation can be represented as a lookup table for input and output addresses.
-See the [swizzle_data](https://github.com/ScanMountGoat/nutexb_swizzle/tree/main/swizzle_data) for input output pairs for deswizzling.
+For a specific pair of swizzled and deswizzled images, this transformation can be represented as a lookup table for input and output addresses.
+See the [swizzle_data](https://github.com/ScanMountGoat/nutexb_swizzle/tree/main/swizzle_data) for input output pairs for swizzling and deswizzling.

-For the power of two case, `S` can be represented more efficiently as bit patterns for the x and y components of the address.
+For the power of two case, `S` can be represented with drastically less memory using bit patterns for the x and y components of the address.
 See the [swizzling blog post](https://fgiesen.wordpress.com/2011/01/17/texture-tiling-and-swizzling/) for details.

 ## Implementations
 The evolution of techniques used for this repository are listed below.
 Note that later techniques tend to add additional complexity but generalize to more inputs.